Odhynn/Naerk/content/Stories/a-beer-at-the-golden-harvest.md

 ---
-title: "Μια μπύρα στη Χρυσή Σοδειά"
+title: "A beer at the Golden Harvest"
 date: 2016-07-29
 author: sfakias
 ---